Drawing ROC Curve

 plt.title("ROC Curve", fontsize=14)

 The AUC number of the ROC curve is also calculated (using sklearn.metrics.auc()) and shown in the legend.
-The area under the curve (AUC) of ROC curve is an aggregate measure of performance across all possible classification thresholds.
+The area under the curve (AUC) of the ROC curve is an aggregate measure of performance across all possible classification thresholds.
 It ranges between \([0.0, 1.0]\).
-The model with perfect predictions has an AUC of 1.0 while a model that always gets the predictions wrong has a AUC value of 0.0.
+The model with perfect predictions has an AUC of 1.0 while a model that always gets the predictions wrong has an AUC value of 0.0.

 tpr, fpr = get_rates(actives, scores)